Lab 9: Animation & Scrollytelling

 To avoid bloating src/routes/meta/+page.svelte

-even more, let’s create a new component, src/routes/meta/FileLines.svelte
+even more, let’s create a new component, src/lib/FileLines.svelte

 , that will contain the unit visualization.